 Therapy begins with Entyvio 300 mg IV at Week 0 and Week 2.
 At Week 6, or at any scheduled Entyvio IV infusion in patients with a clinical response or remission, therapy can be switched to Entyvio SC.
 The recommended dose of Entyvio SC is 108 mg SC once every 2 weeks.
-In the pivotal studies evaluating Entyvio subcutaneous, all patients had previously tried corticosteroids, conventional agents, or biologics for ulcerative colitis.
+In the pivotal studies evaluating Entyvio, all patients had previously tried corticosteroids and/or conventional agents for Crohn's disease and ulcerative colitis.